David McKay (footballer, born 1998)

-David McKay (born 17 June 1998) is a Scottish professional footballer who plays as a defender for Queen of the South.
+David McKay (born 17 June 1998) is a Scottish professional footballer who plays as a defender for Alloa Athletic.
+McKay has previously played for Raith Rovers and Queen of the South, including a loan spell with Edinburgh.

 Club career

 Youth career

 McKay started his career in the Hibernian youth ranks before transferring to Raith Rovers.

 Senior career

 in 2019, McKay signed a contract extension at Stark's Park until the end of the 2019-20 season.

 McKay was part of the Raith Rovers squad that won the 2021-22 Scottish Challenge Cup versus Queen of the South, appearing as an 83rd minute substitute for Liam Dick.

-After a loan spell with Edinburgh City during the 2021-22 season, McKay signed permanently for the Palmerston club in Dumfries during the 2022 close season.
+After a loan spell with Edinburgh during the 2021-22 season, McKay signed permanently for the Palmerston club in Dumfries during the 2022 close season.

+McKay was released by the Doonhamers at the end of the 2022-23 season.

+On 20 June 2023, McKay signed a one-year contract with Alloa Athletic.